kunalspathak/SVE_dotnet/docs/SME.md

 - unwinding and what to track
 - Care needs to be taken to restore `PSTATE.SM` and `PSTATE.ZA` when exception is thrown and during unwinding.

 ### Threads
-- How the state is tracked
+- How the state is tracked.
+The state is inherited I think?
 TODO

 ### GC
 - GC thread suspension
+- update `Vector<T>` size to scan objects on heap
 TODO

 ### Misc